Creative Writing MSc

 Literature has been taught here for over 250 years, and today Edinburgh thrives on its designation as the first UNESCO World City of Literature, home to the National Library of Scotland and the Scottish Poetry Library, and a number of celebrated publishing outlets, from Canongate and Polygon, to Luath Press, Birlinn and Mariscat.
 The University hosts the prestigious James Tait Black Awards, established in 1919 and the oldest literary prizes in Britain.

-We team teach our programme so that you benefit from the input of a range of tutors, as well as your fellow students and our Writer in Residence, Tracey S. Rosenberg, who also co-ordinates a range of student writing prizes and our annual industry event, The Business.
+We team teach our programme so that you benefit from the input of a range of tutors, as well as your fellow students and our Writer in Residence, the poet Ryan Van Winkle, who also co-ordinates a range of student writing prizes and our annual industry event, The Business.

 Over the duration of the programme, you’ll take two core courses, both worth 40 credits, and two optional courses chosen from a wide range of subjects, both worth 20 credits.